-- During the summer of the odd numbered years (i.e., 2017, 2019) PennDOT, in cooperation with its planning partners, provides a schedule for the new program. - During the fall of the odd numbered years, the State Transportation Commission, PennDOT, Metropolitan Planning Organizations (MPO), and Rural Planning Organizations (RPO) conduct public involvement activities to identify candidate projects for consideration in the upcoming program cycle. - Also, during the fall, PennDOT updates estimates for all candidate projects and carryover projects. - The MPOs, RPOs, and PennDOT share candidate lists of all transit projects for possible inclusion into the program.
-Rail freight and aviation projects are solicited by their respective sponsors. - During the spring of even numbered years, MPOs and RPOs meet individually with PennDOT to review and negotiate all candidate projects.
-All project data is stored in the Multi-Modal Project Management System (MPMS) and shared with planning partners. - The MPOs and RPOs develop a preliminary draft highway, bridge, and transit TIP, which is the first fouryear period of the 12-Year Program.
-The MPOs and RPOs submit their TIPs to PennDOT and the State Transportation Commission, perform air quality analyses (when necessary), and open 30-day public comment periods. - In late spring, the MPOs and RPOs close the 30-day public comment periods, formally approve their individual portions of the program, and submit their portions of the program to PennDOT.
-During the summer of the even numbered years, the State Transportation Commission approves the 12-Year Program.
-On behalf of the Commonwealth, the Governor and the Secretary submit the State Transportation Improvement Program (STIP), a compilation of all the MPOs' and RPOs' TIPs into a statewide TIP, to the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) for approval. - In the fall of the even numbered years, PennDOT obtains joint approval from FHWA and FTA for the new program.
-The new program takes effect on October 1 of the even numbered years.
+- During the summer of the odd-numbered years PennDOT, in cooperation with its planning partners, provides a schedule for the new program. - During the fall of the odd-numbered years, the STC, PennDOT, Metropolitan Planning Organizations (MPO), and Rural Planning Organizations (RPO) conduct public involvement activities to identify candidate projects for consideration in the upcoming program cycle.
+Also, during the fall, PennDOT updates estimates for all candidate projects and carryover projects. - The MPOs, RPOs, and PennDOT share candidate lists of all transit projects for possible inclusion into the program.
+Rail freight and aviation projects are solicited by their respective sponsors.
+During the spring of even numbered years, MPOs and RPOs meet individually with PennDOT to review and negotiate all candidate projects.
+All project data is stored in one database (Multi-Modal Project Management System or MPMS) and shared with planning partners. - The MPOs and RPOs develop a preliminary draft highway, bridge, and transit Transportation Improvement Program (TIP), which is the first four-year period of the 12-Year Program.
+The MPOs and RPOs submit their TIPs to PennDOT and the STC perform air quality analyses (when necessary), and open 30-day public comment periods. - In late spring, the MPOs and RPOs close the 30-day public comment periods, formally approve their individual portions of the program, and submit their portions of the program to PennDOT.
+During the summer of the even numbered years, the STC approves the 12-Year Program.
+On behalf of the Commonwealth, the Governor and the Secretary of Transportation submit the State Transportation Improvement Program (STIP), a compilation of all the MPOs' and RPOs' TIPs into a statewide TIP, to the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) for approval. - In the fall of the even-numbered years, PennDOT obtains joint approval from FHWA and FTA for the new program.
+The new program takes effect on October 1 of the even numbered years. - The 12-Year Program consists of three, four-year segments and is updated every two years.
+The first fouryear segment is the active portion of the 12-Year Program and represents the State Transportation Improvement Program (STIP). - The District usually cannot work on any phase (engineering, right-of-way, utilities, or construction) until that phase is in the first, four-year period of the 12-Year Program. - The process of getting a new project added to the Transportation Improvement Program (TIP), which is the first four-year period of the 12-Year Program, is a cooperative one carried out by PennDOT and its planning partners.